-AVID recruitment is underway for the 2018-2019 school year.
+AVID recruitment is about to get underway for the 2019-2020 school year.
 This page will help you learn about what the AVID program is all about.

 High School AVID -

 If you are in 8th grade and are interested in the AVID elective at the high school level each student needs to complete the 2019-20 AVID Application.
 High school AVID programs will be visiting middle schools to conduct interviews based on who has completed the appplication.
 If you are a new student to any of the below high schools, please contact your school for more information.

 Please contact your designated high school's AVID Coordinator for more information.

 El Camino - Amy Heno / email@example.com

 Rio Americano - Leigh Sumers / email@example.com